 Finally, EDGE Next building experts work with you and your facilities management team to provide actionable insights to improve your energy footprint.

-Once your new Intelligent Building solution is up and running, your building is well on its way to producing real results, such as:
+Once your new Smart Building solution is up and running, your building is well on its way to producing real results, such as:

 - 5-30% in energy savings

 - Accurate benchmarking and reporting on your CO2 reduction goals

 Within months, in one case study in particular, EDGE Next was able to help a company achieve:

 - 15% reduction in heating consumption

 That translates to huge savings that, if replicated throughout the corporate real estate market, would put a significant dent in global carbon emissions.
 Furthermore, by tracking environmental data, we can also improve the employee experience by addressing factors affecting their overall wellbeing.